-Furthermore, while construction PM{10} emissions can vary greatly depending on the phase of t construction, level of activity, and other factors, there are feasible mitigation or control measures that can be reasonably implemented to significantly reduce PM{10} emissions.
+Furthermore, while construction PM{10} emissions can vary greatly depending on the phase of t construction, level of activity, and other factors, there are feasible mitigation or control measures that can be reasonably implemented to significantly reduce PM10 emissions.
 Because particulate emissions from construction activities have the potential of leading to adverse health effects as well as nuisance concerns, such as reduced visibility, all projects are required to mitigate construction impacts by regulation.
 The CEQA Air Quality Handbook (ICAPCD 2017) presents a summary of standard mitigation measures for the control PM10 as adopted by the ICAPCD in a set of rules, collectively known as Regulation VIII (Fugitive Dust Rules).
-Another source of construction-related emissions comes from the use of diesel-powered construction equipment, which has been known to produce ozone precursor emissions and combustion-related particulate emissions.
-In accordance with ICAPCD requirements, these standard construction mitigation measures would be implemented to reduce PM{10} and ozone precursor emissions during road and drill pad construction.
+Another source of construction-related emissions comes from the use of diesel-powered construction equipment, which has been known to produce ozone precursor emissions and combustionrelated particulate emissions.
+In accordance with ICAPCD requirements, these standard construction mitigation measures would be implemented to reduce PM10 and ozone precursor emissions during road and drill pad construction.
 Specifically, the Project would comply with ICAPCD Regulation VIII - Fugitive Dust Rules, specifically Rules 800 through 806, which prescribe measures for the management of windblown dust.
+Additionally, consistent with ICAPCD Rule 801, SMP will developed a site-specific Operation Dust Control Plan.
+SMP will submit the Operation Dust Control Plan to the ICAPCD, and consistent with Rule 801 requirements, approval would be obtained a minimum of 10 days prior to the first ground disturbing activities as a result of the Project.